Pre-furbished Inventory

 This mid-century console television from the 1960s exemplifies the era's commitment to making electronics into furniture pieces that could harmoniously blend with home décor.
 The warm wood cabinet, likely walnut or teak veneer, features the clean lines and organic forms characteristic of Danish Modern and mid-century design philosophy.
 The distinctive tapered, splayed legs give it that iconic atomic age silhouette, while the brass or gold-toned hardware and trim work add subtle elegance without overwhelming the minimalist aesthetic.
 This wasn't just a television—it was a statement piece meant to anchor a living room with style and sophistication.

-It has upcycling potential for a cat bed.
+It has upcycling potential for a table top cat bed, or a small rodent or lizard cage.
+Medium rehab needed, could be stained dark or could be painted.
 Reference #032 when you fill out the custom order form.

 #034 AVAILABLE FOR CUSTOM ORDER